What is the UK Stroke Club Conference?

 - find out more about the support available for groups and members.

-The next UK Stroke Club Conference will be held in early Autumn 2018.
-The date will be announced here in the New Year.
-Invites will be sent to the main contact of all clubs and groups in June 2018.
+The next UK Stroke Club Conference will take place on Friday 28 – Saturday 29 September 2018, at the East Midlands Conference Centre in Nottingham.
+Invites and further information will be sent to the main contact of all clubs and groups in June 2018.

 If you have any suggestions about what you'd like to see on the programme, please email email@example.com or call 01527 903 917.